 Water provides economic, social and environmental benefits for our growing community and is vital to sustain all life.
-Rivers, estuaries and wetlands play many important roles for recreation, economic growth and the environment.
+Rivers, estuaries and wetlands, play many important roles for recreation, economic growth and the environment.
 They provide the foundation of complex ecosystems and the region's productivity is supported by waterways and the resources they provide.
-Waterways are also linked with a sense of place.
+Waterways are also linked with a 'sense of place'.
 Just as our waterways connect land, towns and cities, so they connect individuals and communities.

-1.3 Strategic framework
+1.3 Strategic Framework

-"The strategic framework sets the policy direction for the planning scheme and forms the basis for ensuring appropriate development occurs within the planning scheme area for the life of the planning scheme."
-(3.1 Preliminary, MBRC Planning Scheme)
+'The strategic framework sets the policy direction for the planning scheme and forms the basis for ensuring appropriate development occurs within the planning scheme area for the life of the planning scheme' (3.1 Preliminary, MBRC Planning Scheme).

-Council's Planning Scheme outlines 12 themes including water management.
-The strategic outcomes for the water management theme are listed in Part 3.12.1 of the Planning Scheme and outlined below:
+The MBRC Planning Scheme outlines twelve themes including Water Management.
+The strategic outcomes for the water management theme are listed in Part 3.12.1 of MBRC Planning Scheme and outlined below: